-In most traditional applications of formal verification, the system $S$ is precisely known: it is a C program, or a circuit described in a hardware description language.
-The system modeling problem is primarily concerned with reducing the size of the $S$ to a more tractable representation by abstracting away irrelevant details.
+In most traditional applications of formal verification, the system $S$ is precisely known: it is a program or a circuit described in a programming language or hardware description language.
+The system modeling problem is primarily concerned with reducing the size of $S$ to a more tractable one by abstracting away irrelevant details.

-AI-based systems lead to a very different challenge for system modeling.
-A major challenge is the use of {\em machine learning}, where the system evolves as it encounters new data and new situations.
-Modeling a deep neural network that has been trained on millions of data points, has non-linear components, stochastic behavior, and thousands of parameters can be challenging enough even if one ``freezes'' the training process.
-New abstraction techniques will be necessary.
-Additionally, verification must account for future changes in the learner as new data arrives, or else be performed incrementally, online as the learning-based system changes.
-In short, we must devise new techniques to formally model components based on machine learning.